 - Fixed Count

-- Fit Length uses the local coordinate system length of the curve, which means that scaling the curve in Object Mode will not change the number of copies generated by the Array Modifier.
+Fit Length uses the local coordinate system length of the curve, which means that scaling the curve in Object Mode will not change the number of copies generated by the modifier.

 Adds a translation equal to the object’s bounding box size along each axis, multiplied by a scaling factor, to the offset.
 X, Y and Z scaling factors can be specified.

-If enabled and Merge is enabled, vertices in the first copy will be merged with vertices in the last copy (this is useful for circular objects).
+If enabled and Merge is enabled, vertices in the first copy will be merged with vertices in the last copy, again if they are within Distance range.
+This is useful for circular objects.

 This allows either endpoints of the array to have a different mesh subsisted.